 Prefessional Reference Librarians are available to assist you with your reference related questions.
 You may converse with them at the Reference desk, by phone at 886-6418, or via email at email@example.com.

 Information Literacy Seminars are available on a variety of levels and are tailored to the specific needs of the course and assignment.
-To schedule one of these instructional sessions, instructors can use this link or can call the Reference Desk at 886-6478.
+To schedule one of these instructional sessions, instructors can use this link, contact their Liaison Librarian, or can call the Reference Desk at 886-6478.

 Library classes can be scheduled as far in advance of the session as the instructor prefers.
 To insure your preferred date, make your request as soon as possible.
 Seminars must be requested at least 24 hours in advance.

 For iPad or technology sessions, please use this form.
 Sessions can be tailored to your needs.

 Learning Commons Report Request

 This form is used to request specific information about a student’s tutoring record.
 Please allow 3-5 days for processing.
 Due to FERPA restrictions information may not be available for all students.
 If you are requesting 20 or more reports, please contact Theresa Spanella directly.
 Otherwise, submit one form per request.

 Subject Liaisons /Librarians can help you with course specific information literacy sessions, subject specific reference questions, orders for books and other materials in your subject area, and generally keeping you informed about library resources and services.
 While you may contact any library staff member with a question, think of your liaison as you individual go-to person for anything library related.